How to add Events to dynamically created Controls in Excel using VBA

 You can create and add controls at runtime in Excel UserForms.
 Some controls take data as input, some allow you to select or choose and then there are button controls that perform a task for a "particular event".
 Here in this post, I am sharing a simple VBA example that shows how to add events to controls created at runtime in a UserForm.

 Every control (not just a command button) has events, to perform (or execute) a particular task.
-When you drag and drop controls on your UserForm, it automatically adds some default events to the control like "Click, DblClick" etc. However, when you create controls dynamically or at runtime, you will have to attach events to the controls explicitly, using WithEvents.
+When you drag and drop controls on the UserForm, it automatically adds some default events to the control like "Click, DblClick" etc. However, when you create controls dynamically or at runtime, you will have to attach events to the controls explicitly, using WithEvents.

 Add a UserForm in Excel